 Think of being at sea and you likely think of the fresh breeze and the unpolluted air that comes with being on the ocean.
 Well, you might need to think again.

-A recently published study took a look at the air quality on cruise ships and the results weren’t great.
-According to the study, particulate counts from the smokestacks of the ships caused pollution levels so high in some areas that it could be compared to the air quality of cities like Beijing.
+A published study took a look at the air quality on cruise ships and the results weren’t great.
+According to the study, particulate counts from the smokestacks of the ships caused high pollution levels.

 In particular, the worst spot for air quality on the ship was behind the ship’s stack when the ship was underway.
-Here the wind carries the ship’s exhaust back.
-If you’re worried about the air quality or are sensitive to pollution, try to stay forward of the exhaust pipes while the ship is underway.
+If you’re worried about the air quality or are sensitive to pollution, try to stay forward of the exhaust pipes while the ship is sailing.
 When in port, look for where the exhaust is blowing and stay upwind.

 Chair Hogs Are Common